 She attended Sacramento City College, was the recipient of a Kelly Broadcasting scholarship, and holds her bachelor’s degree in Broadcast Communications from San Francisco State University.
 Jessie received her Master of Arts in Leadership Studies from Saint Mary’s College of California.
-She resides in Oak Park with her husband, Arsenio Mataka, Assistant Secretary for Environmental Justice at the California Environmental Protection Agency, and their two children.
+She resides in Oak Park with her husband, Arsenio Mataka, Senior Advisor on Climate and Health Equity with the Biden administration, and their two children.